Children Also Need To Floss

 You should floss every evening before bed at a minimum.
 But still make sure your kids brush in the morning and in the evening as well.
 Brushing and flossing in tandem help control plaque buildup and protect smiles in the time between checkup and cleaning visits!
 If you have any questions, then give us a call.

 Do You Have Questions About Preventive Kids Care?

 The steps your family take at home is crucial for avoiding issues like tooth decay and gingivitis.
-To learn more about keeping small smiles healthy, then schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more about keeping small smiles healthy, then by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.